 Organizations such as the Maison Départementale des Personnes Handicapées (MDPH ) and the Maison Départementale de l’Aut autonomie, as well as other public bodies (Caisse d’Allocations Familiales, Caisse Primaire d’Assurance Maladie, Caisse d’Assurance Retraite et de la Santé au Travail, Conseil Départemental, etc.) offer information services, assistance and social benefits to people with rare diseases, depending on their situation.

-There is a wide range of financial aid available, some of which requires recourse to the MDPH, as well as aid for access to and participation in social life (housing, mobility, transport, culture, leisure, sports).
+There is a wide range of financial aid available, some of which requires recourse to the MDPH, as well as aid for access to and contribution to social life (housing, mobility, transport, culture, leisure, sports).

 Financial assistance requiring recourse to the MDPH includes the disabled adults’ allowance, the disabled child’s education allowance, and disability compensation benefits (PCH) (human assistance under the PCH benefit, technical assistance under the PCH, other assistance under the PCH).